 Improving noise induced errors

-In addition to these improvements Vistec wanted to improve noise induced errors and in particular to remove a peak mode at ~175 Hz that was attributed to the interferometer configuration and mounting arrangement.
-To tackle this issue Vistec decided to change the interferometer configuration from a standard double pass interferometer to a differential interferometer enabling the differential position between the e-beam column final lens and the stage metrology / work piece location plate to be directly measured.
+In addition to these improvements Raith wanted to improve noise induced errors and in particular to remove a peak mode at ~175 Hz that was attributed to the interferometer configuration and mounting arrangement.
+To tackle this issue Raith decided to change the interferometer configuration from a standard double pass interferometer to a differential interferometer enabling the differential position between the e-beam column final lens and the stage metrology / work piece location plate to be directly measured.

 John Tingay, R&D Manager states “We were impressed with the Renishaw RGH optical encoder product and aware of the RLE10 laser interferometer system, although the latter wasn't ideally suited to vacuum applications, which was necessary if it were to be incorporated into any of the current tools for both mechanical and thermal stability reasons.